 The 3D printer is to be used for lawful purposes only.
 Failure to comply with the policies listed below can result in the rejection of future 3D print requests.
 No one is permitted to use the 3D printer to create material that is:

-Beginning January 8, 2018, ISU Libraries will charge for 3D printing based on the size of the model.
+ISU Libraries charges for 3D printing based on the size of the model.
 The cost will be either $1.00 or $2.00 per .stl file submitted depending on the size of the model.

 ISU Libraries will assume ownership of completed print jobs not picked up after 7 business days and reserves the right to deny future print requests to that patron.

 Brigham Young University Science & Map Department.
 (2017).
 3D printing guide.
 Retrieved from http://guides.lib.byu.edu/c.php?g=216600&p=1429612

 Chan, J. R. M., & Enimil, S. A. (2015).
 Copyright considerations for providing 3D printing services in the library.
 Bulletin of the Association for Information Science and Technology, 42(1), 26-31. http://dx.doi.org.libpublic3.library.isu.edu/10.1002/bul2.2015.1720420109

 Gonzalez, S. R., & Bennett, D. B. (2016).
 3D printing: A practical guide for librarians.
 London: Rowman & Littlefield.

 Horton, J. (2017).
 A content analysis of 3D printing policies at academic libraries.
 Journal of Library Administration, 57(3), 267-281. doi:10.1080/01930826.2016.1258876